Jews mallow aka mlookhia recipe

 -1 package frozen mlookhia

-– 1 teaspoon oil for sauteeing the onion
+– 1 tblspn olive oil for sauteeing onion & garlic

-6.)
-Add a heaping teaspoon worth of minced garlic to a separate pan and saute in about 1/2 a teaspoon of oil.
+5.)
+This step is optional as it adds more flavor (but also more fat from the oil.)
+Add a heaping tablespoon of minced garlic to a separate pan and saute in about 1-2 tablespoons of olive oil.
 Once the garlic is a golden brown, add it to the mloukheya.
+It will make a loud splashing noise as the oil is very hot so be careful when adding it in.

 *Mlookhia is typically cooked with slightly seasoned chicken pieces in the stew.
 It is up to you to include the chicken in this dish or keep it vegetarian by doing no chicken and subbing out veggie broth for the chicken broth.
 I typically have meal prepped chicken on hand in the fridge so it is easy to include it if I so choose.